JavaScript is disabled in your browser. Please enable JavaScript to view this website.

 Mechanism of Drug Delivery

-During the preparation phase, the drug is incorporated into solid lipid nanoparticles, forming a uniform distribution, a crystallized drug shell or a drug-enriched core.
+During the preparation phase, the drug is incorporated into solid lipid nanoparticles in different structural configurations:

 Drug release from solid lipid nanoparticles depends on several factors, including the production temperature, drug distribution, pH and surfactant concentration.
 Controlled and sustained drug release is essential in drug delivery, as it extends the therapeutic window and reduces the need for re-administration.²